W

 For the Whole Family:

 Texas Tulips—A Pick-Your-Own Tulip Farm!
-You can start picking your tulips mid/end of February– through end of March/early April, but it all depends on the weather.
+You can start picking your tulips mid/end of February– through end of March/ maybe even early April, but it all hinges on the weather.
 Depending on the season, they have roughly 100 varieties of tulips to choose from (early, mid, and late-flowering varieties).
 Check any of their social media pages for weekly updates.

-Pecan Creek Strawberry Farm—Pick-Your-Own Strawberries!
+Pecan Creek Strawberry Farm—Pick-Your-Own Strawberries (OPEN Mondays, Wednesday, and Saturdays)!
 This family run pick-your-own Strawberry farm make for the perfect family-fun destination in early spring!
 Be sure to check their Facebook/ Instagram pages for updated picking days and hours!
 (Typically April/May) They also often sell strawberry plants, amazing strawberry jam, strawberry lemonade and home-made ice cream!
 PRO TIP: Show up early and reserve your spot in line to get the best picking!

 Lake Ray Roberts and the State Park